ibm-cloud-docs/security-services/known-issues.md

     {: codeblock}

 1. Click **Save**.
 1. Follow the steps in [Step 3.
-Validate and deploy the architecture](/docs/security-services?topic=security-services-deploy-css#deploy-validate) to upgrade the deployable architecture stack to version.
+Validate and deploy the architecture](/docs/security-services?topic=security-services-deploy-css#deploy-validate) to validate and deploy the updated deployable architecture.

 ## Error when you try to undeploy key management
 {: #ki-kms-undeploy}